raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 **If you haven't experienced these challenges, what have you done to prevent them?
 Could you share your process to help other learners?**

 Share your challenges and stories in the comments below.
+We are all in this together after all, it may be frustrating but together we can overcome these obstacles and create amazing robots.